davidlougheed/strkit/README.md

   * Whole-genome and targeted genotyping modes to adjust this re-weighting.
 * Incorporation of single-nucleotide variation (SNVs) for better and faster calling plus additional downstream analysis possibilities.
-  * Recommended for **HiFi data only**.
-In my testing, this worsens runtime and call quality for ONT-UL data, but speeds up the tool and improves call quality for HiFi data.
+  * Recommended for **HiFi data and ONT duplex data only**.
+In my testing, this worsens runtime and call quality for ONT ultra-long-read data, but speeds up the tool and improves call quality for HiFi/ONT duplex data.
 * Parallelized for faster computing on clusters and for ad-hoc fast analysis of single samples.
 * 95% confidence intervals on calls via a user-configurable optional parametric bootstrapping process.